-Sourcing quality Omega-3 rich proteins is becoming more difficult and expensive as our food system moves to more eating out, more meat from factory farms, overfishing, and constant marketing and manipulation by the food companies and the media.
+Sourcing quality Omega-3-rich proteins is becoming more complex and expensive as our food system moves to more eating out, meat from factory farms, overfishing, and constant marketing and manipulation by the food companies and the media.

-Then there's the issue that some people just don't like seafood while everyone else isn't eating it enough.
+Then there's the issue: some people don't like seafood while others don't eat it enough.

 No wonder there's such a lack of omega-3s in our diet.